- This event has passed.

 Eco-Tour – Flying Trillium Gardens and Preserve

 Flying Trillium Gardens and Preserve is located in the southern Catskill Mountains in Sullivan County, NY.
+(Please note the tour location is not in Tarrytown.)
 The gardens are an ongoing work by author, teacher, and landscape designer, Carolyn Summers.
 Throughout her career, Carolyn has been acutely aware of the need for clients, DIY homeowners, and designers to be able to see how lovely native plants are when used in garden settings.

 The Catskills – mostly in a Zone 5 climate – makes an excellent test for fitness and hardiness.
 In addition to managed gardens, large areas of the property are preserved to protect native flora in their natural habitats, along with the wildlife that depend on them.
 The meadows at Flying Trillium include successional hayfields to which Carolyn has opportunistically added native wildflowers, as well as those similar to the Eastern lupine meadow, where she was able to seed onto bare ground.
 These areas of the meadow are considered “augmented” and “designed.”